ShiwanthaH/MiddleOverStrikeRateOptimizer/README.md

 # Middle Over Strike Rate Optimizer

 A full-stack cricket analytics application that uses machine learning to optimize batting order during middle overs of T20 matches.
-The system analyzes match scenarios and player statistics to recommend the best batting sequence for maximizing strike rotation while minimizing pressure risk.
+The system analyzes match scenarios, player statistics, and recent performance data to recommend the best batting sequence for maximizing strike rotation while minimizing pressure risk.

 ## 🎯 Project Overview

 **Problem**: In cricket's middle overs (7-15), teams need to balance aggression with stability.
 Choosing the right batting order is crucial for converting advantage into runs.
+Coaches need data-driven insights to make optimal decisions.

-**Solution**: This application uses a pre-trained XGBoost model trained on historical T20 data to predict player performance under specific match conditions and rank batters by tactical utility.
+**Solution**: This application uses a pre-trained CatBoost model trained on historical T20 data to predict player performance under specific match conditions.
+It incorporates batter strike rates and match context to rank batters by tactical utility.

 **Use Cases**: